- Plant by-products

 Fish meal is ground and heat dried fish waste.

-Fish Meal Typical NPK analysis 10-6-2 Release time 1 – 4 months Pros Nitrogen and phosphorus source Cons Heat processed Application Till in 5-10 pounds per 100 square feet
+Fish Meal Typical NPK analysis 10-6-2 Release time 1 – 4 months Pros N and P source Cons Heat processed Application Till in 5-10 pounds per 100 square feet

 Fish power is dried with heat and turned into water-soluble powder.
 It is a high source of nitrogen.
 Many can be mixed into solution and injected into an irrigation system.